ivonunes/inkstead-writer/docs/start/site-configuration.md

 }
 ```

-See [Themes](/start/themes/) for template, asset, and hook details.
+See [Themes](themes.md) for template, asset and hook details.

-## Data Sources
+## Data sources

-Templates can receive build-time JSON data:
+If a page needs data from outside the site, such as an events list or a set of links, templates can receive build-time JSON data:

 ```json
 {